Average Weather in Sedona Arizona, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Sedona contains very significant variations in elevation, with a maximum elevation change of 1,811 feet, and an average elevation above sea level of 4,535 feet.
-Within 10 miles contains extreme variations in elevation (3,720 feet).
+The topography within 2 miles of Sedona contains very significant variations in elevation, with a maximum elevation change of 1,811 feet and an average elevation above sea level of 4,535 feet.
+Within 10 miles contains very significant variations in elevation (3,720 feet).
 Within 50 miles also contains extreme variations in elevation (10,410 feet).

 The area within 2 miles of Sedona is covered by shrubs (90%) and trees (10%), within 10 miles by shrubs (59%) and trees (40%), and within 50 miles by shrubs (57%) and trees (39%).

 This report illustrates the typical weather in Sedona, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Sedona.

 For each station, the records are corrected for the elevation difference between that station and Sedona according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.